LineageOS/lineage_wiki/pages/glossary.md

 #### OEM

 - Original Equipment Manufacturer, the one who sells and manages software on a given device (e.g. Samsung, Motorola, Google)

+#### QPR (Quarterly Platform Release)

+- Mid-cycle updates to a given Android version, landing every few months.
+QPRs bring not just security fixes but also bug fixes, performance improvements, and feature changes.

 #### Root